 By Audley specialist Kate

-I recently returned from a trip to the Galapagos, where I spent six days hopping between three of the archipelago’s largest islands.
+I recently returned from a trip to the Galapagos Islands, where I spent seven days and six nights hopping between three of the archipelago’s largest inhabited islands.
 I started on Santa Cruz, which acts as the gateway to the Galapagos, and stayed in the mist-soaked highlands, its forests thick with ferns and spongy lichens.

 Then I went south to Floreana, a farming island with only 150 inhabitants, and many-shaded beaches: starkly white coral shores, black volcanic sand, and even green sand made of olivine crystals.

-We ended west, on Isabela, a landmass created by six shield volcanoes, and bearing the scars of long-cooled lava flows amid its vegetation and brackish lagoons.
+We ended west, on Isabela, the largest of the islands.
+This is a landmass created by six shield volcanoes, and bearing the scars of long-cooled lava flows amid its vegetation and brackish lagoons.

 Being land-based really opened my eyes to the fact that you don’t have to be a devotee of boats to enjoy a Galapagos tour.
 Granted, even if you’re staying on terra firma rather than an expedition cruise vessel, you’ll still need to use boat transfers to get from island to island.
 And choosing island-hopping means you’re limited to staying on the inhabited islands only, which can mean you miss out on viewing species such as waved albatrosses (only resident on the farther-flung Española Island).